AndronikosGiachanatzis/Clinic_Group1/README.md

  1. Create a database (schema) in MySQL Workbench with the namw "mydb19"
  2. Import the dump folder as is, in the database "mydb19"

+If any problems occur while trying to run the program please make sure that you have a valid Java version and that the libraries are imported correctly.

 Afterwards you're good to go to manage your Clinic's supply chain and human resources!!!